 - You must successfully complete a minimum of 120 semester hours of credit to graduate. - 2.
 You must successfully complete at least 69 of the 120 required credit hours in the arts and sciences.
 You may earn no more than 21 of these 69 credit hours-including credits earned on the basis of a self-acquired competency (SAC) portfolio-in a single arts and sciences department or subject area.
-In addition, you may earn no more than 30 of the 51 credit hours allowed outside the arts and sciences-including credits earned on the basis of a SAC portfolio-in any one professional school or technical program. - 3.
-You must successfully complete at least 30 of the 120 required credit hours at Indiana University or through the Indiana University Independent Study Program.
+In addition, you may earn no more than 30 of the 51 credit hours allowed outside the arts and sciences-including credits earned on the basis of a SAC portfolio-in any one professional school or technical program. - You must successfully complete at least 30 of the 120 required credit hours at Indiana University or through the Independent Study Program.
 For students who are enrolled on Indiana University campuses: Earning credit through an academic department examination at Indiana University is equivalent to having completed that course at Indiana University.
 Students completing their degree through the Independent Study Program do not have this option.
 You may not apply credits earned by self-acquired competency or on the basis of the CLEP, DANTES, or Excelsior College Subject Exams toward this 30 credit hour requirement.

-- 4. You must complete at least 20 of the 30 required credit hours of Indiana University course work after admission to the General Studies Degree Program.
-You may not apply credits earned by self-acquired competency or on the basis of the CLEP, DANTES, or Excelsior College Subject Exams toward this 20 credit hour requirement. - You must successfully complete at least 30 of the 120 required credit hours at the 300 and 400 upperdivision level. - You must earn a minimum cumulative GPA of 2.0 in all courses considered for the B.G.S. and in all courses you complete after being admitted to the School of Continuing Studies.
-The minimum grade we accept for any course completed to satisfy course distribution requirements is C-. - You must also fulfill the fundamental skills and course distribution requirements (see "Fulfilling Course Distribution Requirements" and "Fundamental Skills (Competency) and Related Degree Requirements" on pages 13-14.
+- 4. You are required to complete at least 20 of the 30 required credit hours after admission to the General Studies Degree program.
+You may apply transfer credit toward this 20 credit hour requirement; however, you are encouraged to complete these hours through Indiana University.
+You may not apply credits earned by self-acquired competency or on the basis of the CLEP, DANTES, or Excelsior College Subject Exams toward this 20 credit hour requirement.
+You may apply credits earned on the basis of Indiana University departmental exams. - You must successfully complete at least 30 of the 120 required credit hours at the 300 and 400 upperdivision level. - 6.
+You must earn a minimum cumulative GPA of 2.0 in all courses considered for the B.G.S. and in all courses you complete after being admitted to the School of Continuing Studies.
+The minimum grade we accept for any course completed to satisfy course distribution requirements is C-. - You must also fulfill the fundamental skills and course distribution requirements (see "Fulfilling Course Distribution Requirements" and "Fundamental Skills (Competency) Requirements" on pages 13-14.